 "Yeah."
 He mockingly replied.

-The Marshal pushed the button on the radio and searched for a music channel.
-Almost every station was broadcasting news.
+The marshal fiddled with the radio buttons in search for a music channel, but to her growing ire almost every station was broadcasting news.
 Giving up, she let it be.
 It was about the virus again.

 "The fuck?
 Did he say aliens?"
-The man leaned forward to hear better.
-His face was scrunched up in confusion mixed with slight fear.
+The man leaned forward intrigued.
+His face was scrunched up in confusion and slight fear.

 "Get back."
-Annoyed, her elbow came towards him in gesture.
-The man scrambled back to avoid the blow.
+Abruptly, her elbow came towards him causing the man to scramble back in alarm of the blow.
 He already had his foot in a brace, he didn't need his face bandaged.

 "A biologist in Stockton, California, has released reports, stating the uh...bodies, of the recently dead, are returning to life.
 Driven by an unknown force which enables the brain to continue to function."